trandangquang/fe-assignment.aug-2025/README.md

 ## A1: Layout Implementation

-- Implement Figma Screens into HTML and CSS, using frameworks like TailwindCSS, Bootstrap, or custom CSS
+Implement Figma Screens into HTML and CSS, using frameworks like TailwindCSS, Bootstrap, or custom CSS.
 - Download and import [Design](rfx_figma_recur_aug_2025.fig) to your figma.
+- Use the exact font designed in figma
+- Use the exact colors and spacing designed in figma
+- Pixel perfect implementation
+- Handle interactive states (carousel, hover, etc.)

 ## A2: Multi-Step Form with Live PDF Preview